 Land Use Action Item 1.4.5, Residential: Outdoor watering needs should be minimized.
 Require pressurized secondary systems separate from culinary and firefighting systems.
-Require low-flow and drip irrigation systems, and allow no more than 5,000 square feet, or 25 percent, whichever is greater, of a residential lot to be turfgrass.
+Require low-flow and drip irrigation systems, and allow no more than 5,000 square feet of a residential lot to be turfgrass.
 See Utilities and Services action Item y.x.x

 Land Use Action Item 1.4.6, Residential: Additional density allowances in addition to those contemplated by Land Use Action Item 1.3.1 [the 15,000 sqft provision] should be considered for the implementation of exemplary smart growth development principles.
-Exemplary smart growth should include all of the following, among others deemed important by the County at the time of the rezoning.
-Provision of the following should go above and beyond typical requirements.
+Exemplary smart growth should include all of the following, among others deemed important by the County at the time of the rezoning:

-- Provisions for a wide variety of housing options; - Use of lot-averaging to create smaller lots/housing that responds to needed moderateincome housing; - Strong trail network with excellent trail connectivity that prioritized bicycling and pedestrians over vehicles; - Strong street connectivity and neighborhood connections that avoid the use of cul-desacs or dead ends; - Large and meaningful open space areas with improved parks, recreation, etc.; - Homes that have higher efficiency ratings than required by local building codes; - Homes that have solar-paneled rooftops and watt-smart compliant batteries; - Provisions that create attractive communities for the long term and that create a distinctive sense of place. - Use of transferable development rights from agricultural lands identified for protection.
+- provisions for a wide variety of housing options; - use of lot-averaging to create smaller lots/housing that responds to needed moderateincome housing; - strong trail network with excellent trail connectivity that prioritized bicycling and pedestrians over vehicles; - strong street connectivity and neighborhood connections that avoid the use of cul-desacs or dead ends; - large and meaningful open space areas with improved parks, recreation, etc.; - Homes that have higher efficiency ratings than required by local building codes; - Homes that have solar-paneled rooftops and watt-smart compliant batteries; - Provisions that create attractive communities for the long term and that create a distinctive sense of place.